leanprover/vscode-lean4/README.md

 We currently support a variety of features.

-* incremental recompilation and checking via the Lean server
+* Incremental compilation and checking via the Lean server
-* server output on hover
+* Hover shows documentation, types, and Unicode input help.
-* auto-completion based on context and type via the Lean server
+* Auto-completion based on context and type via the Lean server
-* diagnostics based on the Lean server
+* Error messages / diagnostics
 * Unicode input support
+* Info view window to show goal and error messages ("Lean: Open Info View")
-* batch file execution
+* Batch file execution
-* region of interest checking (i.e control over how much of the project we check)
+* Region of interest checking (i.e control over how much of the project we check)

 <!--\!\[feature X\]\(images/feature-x.png\)-->

 ## Requirements

-This extension requires an installation of [Lean](https://leanprover.github.io) programming language.
+This extension requires an installation of [Lean](https://leanprover.github.io).

 ## Extension Settings